First Battle of Sirte: Aftermath

-Minefield off Tripoli
+Minefield T

-After dark, Vian to return with Stokes to Alexandria, leaving Agnew to bring Breconshire to Malta, joined by Force B, one cruiser (the other was under repair) and two destroyers.
+After dark, Vian turned to return with Stokes to Alexandria, leaving Agnew to bring Breconshire to Malta, joined by Force B, one cruiser (the other was under repair) and two destroyers.
 Breconshire and her escorts arrived in Malta at 15:00 on 18 December.
 At midday, the Italian force also split up and three ships headed for Tripoli, accompanied by the close cover force, while the German supply ship Ankara, headed for Benghazi.
 The distant cover force remained on station in the Gulf of Sidra until evening, before heading back to base.
 The British had now realised that the Italians had a convoy in the area; Vian searched for it without success as he returned to Alexandria.